-In the week before the beginning of the fall term, the School offers three preparation courses that are required for incoming M.Arch.
+In the five weeks before the beginning of the fall term, the School offers four preparation courses that are required for incoming M.Arch.
 II students.

-- Summer Shops Techniques Course.
+- Computation Analysis Fabrication (1062c).
+This four-week course introduces students to cutting-edge techniques for 3-D modeling complex geometries and then translating these forms into built work through the use of CNC mills, laser cutters, waterjet cutting, and 3-D printing, among other fabrication technologies. - Summer Shops Techniques Course.
 This one-week course introduces incoming students to the School's fabrication equipment and shops.
 The course stresses good and safe shop techniques.
-Students are not allowed to use the School's shops unless they have satisfactorily completed this course. - 2.
+Students are not allowed to use the School's shops unless they have satisfactorily completed this course. - 3.
 Summer Digital Media Orientation Course.
-This two-part course, which occurs during the same week as the Summer Shops Techniques Course, covers accessing the School's servers, the use of the School's equipment, and the School's digital media policies and procedures. - 3.
+This two-part course, which occurs during the same week as the Summer Shops Techniques Course, covers accessing the School's servers, the use of the School's equipment, and the School's digital media policies and procedures. - 4.
 Arts Library Research Methods Session.
 This ninety-minute session covers various strategies to answer research questions pertaining to course curricula and topics by using tools such as the Yale University online catalog, architecture databases, image resources, print resources, and archival resources.